spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

-Result after running commands, perfect
+Result after running commands, perfect.

 If you want to test your actual AMQPS broker (not just a simulated server), point the client to the real host: